 www. to the

 www. version of the web address.
-You will have already done this whilst performing step 3, but if not, please be sure to do so.
+You will have already done this whilst performing the previous step, but if not, please be sure to do so.

 sub.example.com) work on Cloudflare both with or without the

 www. to non-

 www. instead (the opposite of what you do with the root domain).
 This, too, will have been addressed in the previous step.